Marcos André (footballer, born 2003)

-Marcos André de Menezes Diniz, or Marquinhos, (born 1 March 2003) is a Brazilian professional footballer who plays as a forward for Série D club Água Santa, on loan from Maguary.
+Marcos André de Menezes Diniz, or Marquinhos, (born 1 March 2003) is a Brazilian professional footballer who plays as a forward for Liga Portugal 2 club Chaves on loan from Maguary.

 Club career

 Since May 2022 until July 2023, André played for Red Bull Bragantino U20 team in Brazil.

 André was loaned out to Ukrainian Premier League club SC Dnipro-1 for the 2023–24 season, but the loan was cut short prematurely in February 2024 due to Russian invasion of Ukraine.

 On 11 March 2024, he was loaned out to AC Oulu in Finnish Veikkausliiga for the 2024 season.

 On 2 December 2024, he signed a loan deal with Brazilian club Maguary.